unihahn/portfolio/mit-therapistbot/mit-therapistbot.README.md

 ## Project Motivation

 This project was inspired by the need for increased access to mental health support.
 It demonstrates the feasibility of creating helpful mental health applications using no-code platforms, emphasizing techniques like active listening and therapeutic questioning.
 This is an ongoing project with plans for significant expansion.
+For further information and resources related to this project, please visit the original source: [Therapist Bot Resource](https://appinventor.mit.edu/explore/resources/ai/therapist-bot).

+## Reference

+* Weizenbaum, J. (1966).
+ELIZA—a computer program for the study of natural language communication between man and machine. *Communications of the ACM*, *9*(1), 26-30.